 - Monthly video highlights that promotes the role and key achievements in Black History, Women’s History, Asian-Pacific American Heritage, Hispanic Heritage, and more.

 - Conversation starters that encourage open dialogue–showcasing real-life scenarios and answering “tough questions.”

 Why Choose Syntrio for Your DEI Training Program

 Syntrio has the most robust set of DEI offerings, from the largest online library of over 40 modern and interactive courses to 500+ supplemental training resources which enables organizations to delivers the right message to the right person at the right time about the most impactful issues.

 We serve 6,000 organizations and have trained over 15 million people worldwide.

 Modern Leaders Model Civil and Respectful Behavior

-By swiftly responding to instances of rudeness and harassment, leaders send the message that uncivil and disrespectful behavior will not be tolerated.
-Leaders can also measure and reward civility in performance reviews or through awards and public acknowledgment and other forms of recognition.
+By swiftly responding to rudeness and harassment, leaders communicate that uncivil and disrespectful behavior will not be tolerated.
+Leaders can also measure and reward civility in performance reviews or through awards, public acknowledgment, and other forms of recognition.

 Further, managers, human resources, and other support staff must take employees’ concerns seriously and act appropriately in resolving any issue.
 Employees play a role, too.
 Besides leadership setting the tone, all managers and non-managers have responsibilities to foster a civil and respectful workplace.
 Together, everyone in a workplace has a role that benefits all.